 Bus service is rerouted during Husky games

-Buses that normally travel near Husky stadium are rerouted during Husky football games, however many fans are still able to walk from the rerouted service, and Metro also operates a shuttle between UW Link light rail station and the University District, where riders can make connections with rerouted buses if needed.
+Except for routes 48, 271 and ST Express Rt 542, buses that normally travel near Husky stadium are rerouted during Husky football games, however many fans are still able to walk from the rerouted service.

 Visit Metro’s Service Advisories page for reroute information prior to each game.